GabrielBigardi/CS2-AutoBalancePlugin/README.md

 {
-  "ScrambleMode": false, // Setting that to true will make teams scramble upon auto-balance, good for retake servers "KillPlayerOnSwitch": false, // Setting that to true will make player get killed when being switched "PluginNameColor": "\u0010", // Unicode color for Plugin Name on chat messages "PluginMessageColor": "\u0004", // Unicode color for Plugin Message on chat messages "ConfigVersion": 1 // Config version, don't change
+  "ScrambleMode": false, // Setting that to true will make teams scramble upon auto-balance, good for retake servers "KillPlayerOnSwitch": false, // Setting that to true will make player get killed when being switched "BalanceOnRoundStart": false, // Setting that to true will make the auto-balance happen upon round start (default: on round end)
+  "MaximumAllowedDifference": 1 // Maximum players difference for the auto-balance to start working "PluginNameColor": "\u0010", // Unicode color for Plugin Name on chat messages "PluginMessageColor": "\u0004", // Unicode color for Plugin Message on chat messages "ConfigVersion": 1 // Config version, don't change